Children's Laureate 2001-2003

 Nicolette Jones, Sunday Times

 Ivan the Terrible by Anne Fine is a book for middle readers, with illustrations by Philippe Dupasquier.
-It was first published by Egmont in June 2007, and published in paperback in January 2008.
+It was first published by Egmont in June 2007, and reissued in February 2018.
 Click the links below to buy it from from , or use the ISBN to help your local library or bookshop order you a copy.